 Knowing this information will help locate the leak faster!

 Finally, should you end up in a position of needing an underbelly leak repair; whether it is you or an RV technician, this is your excellent opportunity to do the following while having the underbelly removed:

 - Add additional insulation.

 - Additional spray foam where needed.
-This will help seal off any penetrations from the floor to the house which will help reduce the interior heat or cooling loss.
-In addition, this will also help reduce the path of the entry for pests, rodents and dust/dirt.
+This will help seal off any penetration from the floor to the house which will help reduce the interior heat or cooling loss.
+In addition, this will also help reduce the path of entry for pests, rodents and dust/dirt.